allysmith343/smithportfolio/menu/about.md

 ## Design for Another World

-Based on a survey we sent out to Davidson College students, we created a VR skydiving experience.
-The user skydives above Davidson's campus, deploys their own parachute, and lands on Chambers Lawn.
+We created a VR skydiving experience where the user skydives above Davidson's campus, deploys their own parachute, and lands on Chambers Lawn.
+We gathered data about our target users through a survey and coded the experience using A-Frame and Blender.

 **[Read more](https://medium.com/@kydalbo/design-for-another-world-skydiving-vr-047113b53b06)**